 Another approach used to detect DoS attacks is honeypots.
 Honeypots, a proactive approach, are machines that are placed on the computer network with the intention of not receiving any legitimate traffic [4].
 Any traffic that is associated with the honeypot is flagged as an anomalous instance [5].
 However, the problem with honeypots is that they are deployed at fixed, detectable locations, thereby making it easier for sophisticated attacks to avoid the honeypots [6].

-The deficiency of statistical approach are that they need the labeled data to train their model and the choice of the attribute they select also impact the performance of the system [7].
+The deficiency of statistical approach is that they need the labeled data to train their model and the choice of the attribute they select also impact the performance of the system [7].
 Moreover, that they do not have the ability to take relationships between multiple entities into consideration; thus, they are unable to discover anomalies that exist within the relationships, providing some context to the anomalies.
 Also, with a statistics-based approach to anomaly detection, changes and anomalies within a network may require more data for understanding normative patterns and the dynamics of the network.

 Graph-Based Approach